ibm-cloud-docs/platform-engineering/white-paper.md

 By packaging these automated operations into deployable architectures and managing them with **{{site.data.keyword.cloud}} projects**, platform engineers ensure consistency, security, and ease of use across all operations.
 This structured approach minimizes risk and empowers teams with reliable and secure infrastructure management.

 In large enterprises, many administration accounts and their associated workload accounts can exist to align with organizational structures.
 These sets of related accounts can be organized within a single {{site.data.keyword.cloud}} enterprise as **account groups**.
+To learn more, refer to the [Enterprise Architecture](/docs/enterprise-account-architecture) whitepaper.

 ### High availability and scalability
 {: #ha-scalability}

 Centralized platform engineering expertise ensures that infrastructure enables high availability and scalability.
 Platform engineers codify their expertise in availability and scaling best practices into **deployable architectures**.
-When cost or resource limitations are a factor deployable architectures flavors or deployable architecture configuration options (inputs) are provided, allowing application teams to manage tradeoffs between cost, scale, and availability.
+When cost or resource limitations are a factor, deployable architecture configuration options (inputs) are provided, allowing application teams to manage tradeoffs between cost, scale, and availability.

 {{site.data.keyword.cloud}} best practices for ensuring reliable scaling and availability include:
 * **Backup storage:** Store backups in a geographically separate region from the workload they support. {{site.data.keyword.cloud}} offers 9 multi-zone regions globally, along with additional data centers and an expanding number of single-campus Multi-Zone Regions (MZRs).
-* **Regular backups:** Implement frequent, automated backups of all critical data to facilitate system recovery. **{{site.data.keyword.cloud}} Databases**, **Block Storage**, and other data services offer automatic backup capabilities making this easy.
+* **Regular backups:** Implement frequent, automated backups of all critical data to facilitate system recovery. **{{site.data.keyword.cloud}} databases**, **block storage**, and other data services offer automatic backup capabilities making this easy.
 * **Backup monitoring and testing:** Continuously monitor backups and regularly test recovery procedures to ensure they work effectively when needed.
 * **Backup security:** Safeguard backup data by using IBM **Key Protect** to encrypt backups with your own encryption keys, ensuring confidentiality, integrity, and availability.
 * **Contingency planning:** Create contingency plans that include validation procedures for confirming the successful recovery and restoration of the original system configuration.
 * **Horizontal scaling:** Use compute services like {{site.data.keyword.cloud}} **VPC virtual machines**, **ROKS/Kubernetes**, or {{site.data.keyword.cloud}} **Code Engine** and adjust the number of nodes or use autoscaling to achieve horizontal application scaling.
-* **Vertical Scaling:** Increase the size of nodes in {{site.data.keyword.cloud}} **Clusters**, **virtual machines**, or **Databases** to scale applications vertically.
+* **Vertical scaling:** Increase the size of nodes in {{site.data.keyword.cloud}} **Clusters**, **virtual machines**, or **Databases** to scale applications vertically.
-* **Multi-region deployments:** Enhance both scale and availability by deploying workloads across multiple regions and use IBM **Cloud Internet Services** to globally load balance across regions.
+* **Multi-region deployments:** Enhance both scale and availability by deploying workloads across multiple regions and use IBM **Cloud internet services** to globally load balance across regions.
 * **Observability:** Monitor logs and metrics with **IBM Cloud Logs** and **IBM Cloud Monitoring**.
 Provide access to these essential tools to application teams as part of onboarding.
 * **Notifications:** Route alerts and other notifications to the appropriate platform and application operations teams with **IBM Cloud Event Notifications**.
 Event Notifications integrates with other systems like slack, service now, pager duty making it easy to reach the right people.